pypa/pipx/docs/docs.md

                     [--index-url INDEX_URL] [--editable] [--pip-args PIP_ARGS]
                     package

-The install command is the preferred way to globally install binaries from python packages on your system.
-It creates an isolated virtual environment for the package, then ensures the package's binaries are accessible on your $PATH.
+The install command is the preferred way to globally install apps from python packages on your system.
+It creates an isolated virtual environment for the package, then ensures the package's apps are accessible on your $PATH.

-The result: binaries you can run from anywhere, located in packages you can cleanly upgrade or uninstall.
+The result: apps you can run from anywhere, located in packages you can cleanly upgrade or uninstall.
 Guaranteed to not have dependency version conflicts or interfere with your OS's python packages. 'sudo' is not required to do this.